 What do students think?

-We held three of these fun and inspiring events during 2016 and 2017, and 100% of attendees said that they would recommend it to a friend.
+We held four of these fun and inspiring events between 2016-2018, and 100% of attendees said that they would recommend it to a friend.

 Why do you run this event?

 Children in care are encouraged to attend all of our outreach activities, but these residential trips offered a special opportunity for you to experience student life together.
 All transport, accommodation and food is provided free of charge.